Fixing America In 500 Words Or

 Other than the religious leaders noted above, Jesus condemns no one and though promoting extreme pacifism, he goes out of his way to befriend soldiers.
 Historians estimate that at least 40% of the people who Jesus

 befriended were either homo or bi-sexual and yet, Jesus never mentions sexual orientation.
-He has nothing to say about abortion and indicates that life begins at physical birth rather than conception (story of
+He has nothing to say about abortion and thus one would think, a follower of his would likewise be silent regarding such a

 Regardless, the entire message of Jesus focuses on loving and caring and being helpful and kind to the already born among us.
 And in particular, Jesus is concerned with helping the sick,